Get Email Updates

 - The Florida SBDC Representative will verbally notify the applicant of the decision of the Loan Review Committee.

 - The Florida SBDC Representative will send all application materials to Florida First Capital Finance Corporation (loan underwriter) who will, if approved, prepare loan closing documents and the check for loan proceeds.
 If not approved, Florida First Capital Finance Corporation will send written notification directly to the applicant.

 - If approved, the Florida SBDC, or its delegated partner bank representative, will execute the closing process and distribute the loan proceeds.

 - Use of Proceeds: A borrower will be required to sign an agreement that proceeds of the loan will be used only for purposes of maintaining or restarting the business in the designated area.
 Use of proceeds to pay off debts already incurred for qualifying business maintenance or restart purposes may be authorized on a case-by-case basis.

-- Dedicated Sources of Repayment: A borrower will be required to certify that the proceeds of anticipated claims, other loans applied for or to be applied for, or financial assistance grants will be used to repay the loan.
+- Dedicated Sources of Repayment: A borrower will be required to certify that the proceeds of insurance claims, other loans applied for or to be applied for, or other financial assistance will be used to repay the loan.